dancosmo/dancosmo/README.md

 - 🔭 I’m currently working on https://watchat-cosmo.netlify.app/
 - 🌱 I’m currently learning Javascript, React, Redux.
 - 🤔 I’m looking for help with Getting better at coding and finding a job as a web developer.
-- 💬 Ask me about Anything web development related.
+- 💬 Ask me about Anything.
 - 📫 How to reach me: https://www.linkedin.com/in/daniel-perez-55b8b2235/